 Contemporary Masterpieces

-In addition to the classics, the Cambridge Reading Lists also feature a selection of contemporary masterpieces that have left an indelible effect on the literary landscape.
+In addition to the classics, the Cambridge Literature Reading List also feature a selection of contemporary masterpieces that have left an indelible effect on the literary landscape.
 These books offer fresh perspectives, tackling modern-day issues and capturing the spirit of our times.

-Here are some notable contemporary works recommended on Cambridge Reading Lists:
+Here are some notable contemporary works recommended on the Cambridge Literature Reading List:

 “The Handmaid’s Tale” by Margaret Atwood